metabase/metabase/docs/embedding/signed-embedding.md

 3. Change the [parameters](./signed-embedding-parameters.md#customizing-the-appearance-of-a-signed-embed) in your actual server code.

 For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see [Customizing Metabase's appearance](../configuring-metabase/appearance.md).

-¹ Available on paid plans.

-² Available on paid plans and hides the download button on questions only (not dashboards).

 ## Removing the "Powered by Metabase" banner